How to better manage your digital attack surface risk

 As organizations shift to the cloud in droves, their digital attack surface continues to rapidly expand.
 And with the number of threats rapidly increasing, security leaders need to enhance their attack surface risk management.
 We explore how a unified cybersecurity platform can help improve your defenses against cyber risk in comparison to point products.

 Save to Folio

-Attack surface management (ASM) is the continuous discovery, assessment, and mitigation of an organization’s IT ecosystem.
-This differs from asset discovery and monitoring in that ASM evaluates security gaps from the attacker’s perspective, including risk across people, processes, and technology.
+Attack surface risk management (ASRM) is the continuous discovery, assessment, and mitigation of an organization’s IT ecosystem.
+This differs from asset discovery and monitoring in that ASRM evaluates security gaps from the attacker’s perspective, including risk across people, processes, and technology.

 Being able to see your entire ecosystem as it changes is the first step; next, security teams need to assess and prioritize any weaknesses or vulnerabilities.
 This doesn’t just apply this to systems, but user types as well—for example, executive level employees are the most common targets for business email compromise (BEC).
 Also, we’ve seen an uptick in campaigns targeting software supply chains and DevOps pipelines, meaning processes also need to be evaluated for any security gaps.

 Ideally, this risk information will be contextualized for greater understanding to answer the following questions:

 - Can I quantify my risk?
 What is my overall risk score?

 - Is my risk score increasing or decreasing over time?

 - How does it compare to peers in the industry?